Plan your dog-friendly visit to Eau Claire

 Enjoy A Brew: Lazy Monk Brewing

 There are many breweries to choose from in Eau Claire, but my favorite to take my dog to is Lazy Monk.
-There is a great outdoor patio space when the weather is nice, and the indoor space is welcoming to dogs year-round.
+There is a great outdoor patio space!
 If you've got a good boy or girl with you, they might even earn a doggie treat from the friendly bartenders.
 There's no food served at Lazy Monk, but there frequently is a food truck stationed outside.

 Shop: Pet Food Plus